BeanstalkFarms/Beanstalk-Landing/content/posts/introducing-beanstalk.md

 ---
 title: Introducing Beanstalk
-subtitle: "A decentralized credit based stablecoin built on Ethereum."
+subtitle: A decentralized credit based stablecoin built on Ethereum.
+date: 2021-09-17T17:52:54.077Z
-author: "Beanstalk Farms"
+author: Beanstalk Farms
 description: A Decentralized Credit Based Stablecoin Protocol
-date: 2021-09-17T17:52:54.077Z
 ---
 ![](https://cdn-images-1.medium.com/max/800/1*W0LppdZfX7V1D1DrMTB9ZQ.png)

 Welcome to Beanstalk!
 Beanstalk is a new, decentralized credit based stablecoin protocol that is built on Ethereum.
 This medium article is a brief introduction to Beanstalk.

 ### **Highlights**

 * The first Beanstalk issues a USD stablecoin (Bean) on the Ethereum blockchain.
-*   Beanstalk offers a variety of _passive_ and _active_ opportunities for Bean holders to earn interest directly from the protocol.
+* Beanstalk offers a variety of *passive* and *active* opportunities for Bean holders to earn interest directly from the protocol.
 * Beanstalk does not have any collateral requirements.
 Beanstalk uses credit instead of collateral to create price stability relative to a non-blockchain-native asset.

 ## **A New Type of Stablecoin**